When you introduce a new product, you don’t know right away if it will be successful.

 Here’s a look at product-market fit, what it is, why it’s important, how to get it, and how to know when you’ve reached it.

 Product-market fit is the point where you can prove that your product solves your customer’s problems well enough that they will pay for it.
-It's basically the inflexion point when you switch from determining if you have a viable solution to scaling your ability to provide that solution.
+It's the inflection point when you switch from determining if you have a viable solution to scaling your ability to provide that solution.

 That’s one interpretation of product-market fit based on the variety of definitions that exist for the concept.
 Here’s a look at some of the more frequently referenced explanations of product-market fit.